gypsydave5/learn-cljs-with-tests/ch0/chapter.markdown

 all to create a few different elements on a webpage.
 Most of the JavaScript primitives translate pretty directly over to a ClojureScript primitive - one gotcha is the `HTMLCollection` interface (as it is in JavaScript), as returned by methods such as `getElementsByTagName`.
-To coerce this into a ClojureScript sequence, use the `array-seq` function.
+To turn this into a ClojureScript sequence, use the `array-seq` function.

 Have fun!